NTIA/scos-sensor/README.md

 #### Django Rest Framework Token Authentication
 This is the default authentication method.
-To enable Django Rest Framework Authentication, make sure `AUTHENTICATION` is set to `TOKEN` in the environment file Token authentication will be used if `AUTHENTICATION` set to anything other than `OAUTH`.
+To enable Django Rest Framework Authentication, make sure `AUTHENTICATION` is set to `TOKEN` in the environment file.
+Token authentication will be used if `AUTHENTICATION` set to anything other than `OAUTH`.